-Geoff Schumacher, CityLife Staff
+— Geoff Schumacher, CityLife Staff

 Beyond compelling stories, CityLife brought us support for the Las Vegas music and art scene, along with great insights into the newest and best places to eat and drink.
-All great stuff — like they say, that you can enjoy over a bagel and coffee.
+Like they say, all great stuff you can enjoy over a bagel and coffee.

 I had the pleasure this evening of stopping by and enjoying a cold beer and warm memories with the staff and fans at The Huntridge Tavern.
 CityLife – we wish you all the best.